 Disability adjustments are provided to students with disability to support accessibility to NAPLAN tests and encourage maximum participation.
-These adjustments are detailed in national test protocols.
+These adjustments are detailed in National protocols for test administration.

 As every student with disability has individual needs, experiences and functional abilities, no typical or uniform testing experience applies to all students with disability.
 As is currently the case for NAPLAN tests, a student’s requirements need to be established prior to testing.
 Read the Guide for schools to assist students with disability to access NAPLAN Online (PDF 168 kb) for more information.

 As the transition to NAPLAN Online continues, special print paper-based tests will continue to be available, where required.

 Teachers and schools, in consultation with students and their parents/carers, are in the best position to determine the needs of individual students.
 For NAPLAN, some adjustments must be approved by the local test administration authority.
 The following are important considerations in the application of adjustments in the NAPLAN tests:

 - Adjustments should generally reflect the kind of support and assistance provided in the classroom for assessment activities for students to demonstrate what they know and can do.

 - Adjustments should allow students with various disabilities to access the tests.
 A student may have access to more than one adjustment in any one test, and adjustments may be different for different tests for a given student.